evolvingweb/puppet-apt/README.md

 * `key_source`: Specifies the location of an existing GPG key file to copy.
 Valid options: a string containing a URL (ftp://, http://, or https://) or an absolute path.
 Default: undef. **Note** This parameter is deprecated and will be removed in a future release.

 * `key_server`: Specifies a keyserver to provide the GPG key.
 Valid options: a string containing a domain name or a full URL (http://, https://, or hkp://).
-Default: 'keyserver.ubuntu.com' .**Note** This parameter is deprecated and will be removed in a future release.
+Default: 'keyserver.ubuntu.com'. **Note** This parameter is deprecated and will be removed in a future release.

 * `key_options`: Passes additional options to `apt-key adv --keyserver-options`.
 Valid options: a string.
 Default: undef. **Note** This parameter is deprecated and will be removed in a future release.